Skip to Content

 If you need a postnuptial agreement negotiated, drafted, or reviewed, you can turn to a Charlotte postnuptial agreement lawyer at Rech Law, P.C.

-Our team has 70+ years of combined experience in handling these types of contracts.
-We can provide all the information, guidance, and support required to ensure your specific needs are fulfilled and that your contract is in compliance with the law.
-We pride ourselves on listening to your needs and helping you understand and explore all of the possibilities and ramifications of your agreement.
+Our team has over 70 years of combined experience handling postnuptial agreements and related contracts.
+We provide clear information, guidance, and support to make sure your needs are met and your contract follows North Carolina law.
+We take the time to listen to your concerns and help you understand the choices and consequences that come with each agreement.

 North Carolina Postnuptial Agreements

-Examples of when a postnuptial agreement may be useful are:
+Here are some examples of when a postnuptial agreement may help:

-• When a spouse comes into an inheritance or otherwise acquires an asset that he or she wishes to pass on to his or her children from a prior marriage;
+• When a spouse inherits or receives an asset they want to pass to children from a prior marriage;

-• When the couple failed to establish a prenup;
+• When the couple did not sign a prenup;

-• When a spouse wishes to keep a previous estate plan intact and valid; or
+• When a spouse wants to keep a previous estate plan enforceable; or

-• When the spouses wish to establish spousal support plans should they divorce.
+• When spouses want to decide on spousal support in advance, in case they divorce.

 How Do I Get a Postnuptial Agreement?